Toy Soldiers: Cold War: Pre-release

-The announcement of Toy Soldiers: Cold War was made on March 9, 2011, as a lead up to its first public showing at the 2011 PAX East convention in Boston, Massachusetts.
-Jordan Devore of Destructoid said, "Way to set the bar high, Signal Studios." and Stephen Totilo of Kotakus reaction was that, "It looks like a fantastic upgrade."
+The announcement of Toy Soldiers: Cold War was made on March 9, 2011, ahead of its first public showing at the 2011 PAX East convention in Boston, Massachusetts.
+Jordan Devore of Destructoid wrote, "Way to set the bar high, Signal Studios."
+Stephen Totilo of Kotaku wrote that "It looks like a fantastic upgrade."

-Toy Soldiers: Cold War made another showing at the 2011 E3 Convention to a positive reception.
-Along with its inclusion into the Xbox Live 2011 Summer of Arcade promotion, Toy Soldiers: Cold War playable demos were hosted on the show floor.
-For the event, Signal Studios developed and released a new trailer for the game while also being featured in the Summer of Arcade promotional video.
-Talking about the barrage types, Arthur Gies of IGN said, "the show-stealer was The Commando.
-The Commando is, simply put, John Rambo, a John Rambo that carries a machine gun in one hand and a bazooka in the other, a John Rambo who screams things like "You wanted a war!"
+Toy Soldiers: Cold War was also shown at the 2011 E3 convention, where it received a positive response.
+In addition to its inclusion in the Xbox Live 2011 Summer of Arcade promotion, playable demos of the game were available on the show floor.
+For the event, Signal Studios developed and released a new trailer, and the game was also featured in the Summer of Arcade promotional video.
+Referring to the barrage types, Arthur Gies of IGN wrote that "the show-stealer was The Commando.
+The Commando is, simply put, John Rambo, a John Rambo that carries a machine gun in one hand and a bazooka in the other, a John Rambo who screams things like 'You wanted a war!'"

 Early reviews were generally positive ahead of release.
-Eurogamer said that while it was a definite improvement over its predecessor, "it can't survive more than a few days of intense play".
+Eurogamer wrote that, although the game was a clear improvement over its predecessor, "it can't survive more than a few days of intense play".